jianlin-cheng/MPBind/README.md

 --input          # Name the folder Where the PDB files are located during inference.
 --output         # Name the folder Where the predictions should  be stored, the predicted values will be saved in the B-factor field of the output PDB files.
 --version        # Specify the model version for inference.
---binding_type   # Specify the binding types to infer as a list of integer values, 0: protein, 1:DNA/RNA, 2:ion, 3:ligand, 4:lipid.
+--binding_type   # Specify the binding types to infer as a list of integer values (Space-Separated in command line), 0: protein, 1:DNA/RNA, 2:ion, 3:ligand, 4:lipid.

 # For training:
 --version        # Assign a name to the model version when training.